IagoAbal/eba/index.md

 EBA is a tool by Iago Abal.

-This project was part of my PhD at IT University of Copenhagen, under the supervision of Andrzej Wasowski and Claus Brabrand.
+This project was originally part of my PhD at IT University of Copenhagen.